sriio/ArchLinux-docker-makepkg/README.md

 # ArchLinux-docker-makepkg
 A Docker image that allows building ArchLinux packages on any distro.

-Once builded, it will expect that the /work volume should be mounted on the directory that contains the PKGBUIL for the package you want to build.
+Once built, it will expect that the /work volume is mounted on the directory that contains the PKGBUILD for the package you want to build.

 Example run command:
 ```